Sustainable development: Improving on economic and social aspects

-It has been suggested that because of rural poverty and overexploitation, environmental resources should be treated as important economic assets, called natural capital.
+It has been suggested that because of the rural poverty and overexploitation, environmental resources should be treated as important economic assets, called natural capital.
 Economic development has traditionally required a growth in the gross domestic product.
 This model of unlimited personal and GDP growth may be over.
 Sustainable development may involve improvements in the quality of life for many but may necessitate a decrease in resource consumption.
 "Growth" generally ignores the direct effect that the environment may have on social welfare, whereas "development" takes it into account.

 As early as the 1970s, the concept of sustainability was used to describe an economy "in equilibrium with basic ecological support systems".
 Scientists in many fields have highlighted The Limits to Growth, and economists have presented alternatives, for example a 'steady-state economy', to address concerns over the impacts of expanding human development on the planet.
 In 1987, the economist Edward Barbier published the study The Concept of Sustainable Economic Development, where he recognized that goals of environmental conservation and economic development are not conflicting and can be reinforcing each other.

 A World Bank study from 1999 concluded that based on the theory of genuine savings (defined as "traditional net savings less the value of resource depletion and environmental degradation plus the value of investment in human capital"), policymakers have many possible interventions to increase sustainability, in macroeconomics or purely environmental.
 Several studies have noted that efficient policies for renewable energy and pollution are compatible with increasing human welfare, eventually reaching a golden-rule steady state.